andrejfox/work-logger/README.md

 This project aims to create a robust system for managing work hours and payments.
 It allows users to track their work and finances effectively.
-This system is designed to meet the needs of people who wor on a per hourly baisis.
+This system is designed to meet the needs of people who work on a per hourly baisis.

 ## Usage